 1. Did you know how tortoises are identified?

-Animals with hard shells on their backs, and which are found on land but not in water, are called tortoises.
-When we see an animal with a shell in water, it is called a turtle.
+Animals that have hard shells on their backs, which are found on land, are called tortoises.

 2. Did you know that some tortoises are opportunistically carnivorous?

-3. Did you know tortoises do not swim?
+3. Did you know tortoises are unable to swim?

-It is not easy for a tortoise to swim in water.
-The shell on the back of the tortoise is heavier, and its shape is like a dome.
-They have sturdy feet.
+It is not easy for tortoise to swim in water because its shell is heavier, and its shape is like a dome.
+Furthermore, they have sturdy feet, better suited for walking than padding.

 4. What is the word for a group of tortoises?